COMCIFS/Structure_Prediction_Dictionary/Examples/02_Org_Multi_Stoich/ReadMe.md

 Next, we find structure properties such as energy and rank.

 Finally, cell and atomic coordinates are shown in the standard CIF format.
-Except for the first step, this section has been omitted in the othe datablocks.
+Except for the first step, this section has been omitted in the other datablocks to focus on the new data fields introduced with the CSP Dictionary.